GadzoinksOfficial/comfyui_gprompts/README.md

 ```
 This is another dyanmic prompts node for Comfyui
-I found most of the ones out there to be either too complicated or too limiting,
+I found most of the ones out there to be either
-so I wrote my own
+too complicated or too limiting, so I wrote my own.

 Basics

-create a grpompt node and connect its output to a clip node text input
+create a grpompts node and connect its output
+to a clip node text input
 (you may need to enable text input on the clip node)

 Format of a dynamic prompt